Mortgage Jargon Buster

 Capital and Interest Mortgage

-Also known as a repayment mortgage, this is when your monthly mortgage payment will include both interest as well as a portion of the outstanding capital that you owe.
+Also called a repayment mortgage, this means your monthly payment covers both the interest due and part of the capital you owe.

 Cashback